 A Grade Report is a current record of a student's academic progress.
-Grade Reports are distributed every six (6) weeks during a student's course schedule.
-Other instances that a student may request Grade Reports might include notification to a current prospective employer of a student's academic progress, loss of original Grade Report, or determination of grade point average.
-Students may request additional Grade Reports from the Student Service Coordinator.
+Students are apprised of their grade every six (6) weeks during a student's course schedule.
+Other instances that a student may request Grade Reports might include notification to a current prospective employer of a student's academic progress or determination of grade point average.
+Students may request Grade Reports from the Student Service Coordinator.
 Grade Reports can be requested verbally or in written format and will be processed within 24 hours of the request.

-If a student believes there is a discrepancy with a grade he or she should see the Instructor of the class in question within 10 days of the end of each 6 week period.
-If determined that a grade change is necessary, the Instructor will forward a request for grade change to the Student Service Coordinator.
+If a student believes there is a discrepancy with a grade he or she should see the instructor of the class in question within 10 days of the end of each 6-week period.
+If determined that a grade change is necessary, the instructor will forward a request for grade change to the Student Service Coordinator.
 The Student Service Coordinator will issue a corrected student Grade Report.